 Now if you look in Home/My Content,

 You'll see that you have the new map stored there.

-If you click on the Texas Pan Evaporation map title, you'll see a window open that tells you about this map, and if you open this in the ArcGIS.com map viewer, you'll see your map again as you had it before.
-Hence, if you inadvertently close your web browser wherein you are creating this map, nothing is lost.
+If you click on the Texas Pan Evaporation map title, you'll see a window open that tells you about this map.